Manaslu Tsum Valley Trek - 19 Days

 What is not included?

-• Fee for Nepal entry visa at Tribhuvan International Airport.
+• Visa Fee to be paid at Tribhuvan International Airport

-• All lodging and meals in Kathmandu before and after the journey.
+• All accommodation and meals in Kathmandu before and after the journey

-• Additional expenses or delays due to circumstances beyond our control.
-Landslides, weather conditions, changes in the itinerary due to safety concerns, illness, changes in government policy, strikes, etc.
+• Additional expenses or delays due to circumstances beyond our control such as Landslides, weather conditions, changes in the itinerary due to safety concerns, illness, changes in government policy, strikes, etc

-• All expenses not mentioned under "Cost inclusions" are excluded.
+• All expenses not mentioned in Itinerary & Included section

 Route Map